Product

 Treat EdgeMQ prefixes as your streaming input:

-- ▸EdgeMQ continuously drops compressed segments + commit markers into S3.
+- ▸EdgeMQ continuously drops compressed segments + commit markers, and optionally Parquet (raw or views), into S3.

 - ▸Databricks Autoloader or Spark jobs monitor those prefixes and load data into Delta tables.